wighawag/tutorial-hardhat-deploy/README.md

 Your contract was deployed to the `in-memory` Hardhat network and the output indicates that deployment was successful.

 We can now write tests against this contract.

-Its name is set to be the same name as the contract name: `Token`

 First we will add comments to the deploy script above to explain each line that matters: